Sycamore Creek (Crabtree Creek tributary)

 Sycamore Creek is a tributary to Crabtree Creek that rises in a pond near Lynns Crossroads in Durham County then flows southward to join Crabtree Creek in Wake County, North Carolina.
 Sycamore Creek flows mostly through William B. Umstead State Park.
 The watershed is more forested at 43% than most in the Crabtree Creek watershed.

+In 2026 the development company Mill Creek sought to rezone a section of the land between Leesville and Shady Grove roads.
+Concerns have been raised over the wetland environment where Sycamore Creek passes through the middle of the 32 acre plot.